Reviewing your invoice

 If the total amount due is £1.00 or greater, it will be charged to the automatic payment method you chose for your account.
 Learn more about automatic payment methods

-Tax summary - for invoices issued by eBay (UK) Limited: This section provides a breakdown of the new charges into non-taxable and taxable, respective VAT and the total amount.
+Tax summary - for sellers residing in the EU: This section provides a breakdown of the new charges into non-taxable and taxable, respective VAT and the total amount.

 Announcements, Notices and Helpful Links: This section contains notices, announcements, and links to account information, fee calculators and explanations, as well as other information related to your selling activity.

-Billing details: This section displays the individual payments, refunds, discounts, credits, and new fees (including VAT where applicable) that make up the total amount due.
+Billing details: This section displays the individual payments, refunds, discounts, credits, and new fees (including VAT where applicable for UK sellers, excluding VAT and showing the applicable VAT rate for sellers in an EU country other than the UK) that make up the total amount due.
 If you sell a large number of items and find that this portion of your invoice is too long or detailed, consider switching to a summarised version of your invoice.
 Learn more about changing your invoice format

 Why the amount due can differ from the amount charged